 - Module exercises.
 Each module includes some questions that reflect what is covered in that module.
-These exercises are typically due in a week. - Module completion.
-Each module also includes a check-your-knowledge/skills quiz.
-These quizzes can be taken multiple times and will be graded automatically. - Class projects.
-At the end of the topics of ArcGIS Pro and QGIS, there is also a project that will be assigned to every student in this class.
-All the tutorials will be working toward the same project idea, which is based on computing the market share of public libraries in Franklin County.
-Manual calculation of the market share will introduced at the beginning of the semester. - Final projects.
-Students will be divided into several teams, each working on a GIS development project.
+These exercises are typically due in a week. - Class projects.
+The ultimate goal of the class project is to build a tool in ArcGIS Pro and QGIS to conduct a market share analysis, using the public libraries in Franklin County as an example.
+We will start from the manual process in these systems and then eventually built the complete tools.
+Manual calculation will be introduced in the first two weeks, and the final submission of the tools will be due in week 14. - Final projects.
+Students will be divided form teams, each working on a GIS development project.
 A typical team has no more than 4 students.
 Conducting the final project is a semester long process, where formal deliverables such as a video presentation and/or document are required at each of the steps.
 Some of these videos and documents will also be peer reviewed.
-At the end of the semester each project should be concluded by (a) delivering the final product including a full set of documents, software, and necessary data, and (b) making professional presentations about the project to the class.
-Teams that do not deliver the complete package on time will not receive any credit for the project.
+At the end of the semester each project should be concluded by (a) delivering the final product including the full set of documents, software, and necessary data, and (b) making professional presentations about the project to the class.
+Teams that do not deliver the complete package on time will not receive any credit for the project. - Participation.

-- Participation.
 Each student will peer review different presentation videos and other final project through the semester.
-Participation in these peer reviews are counted toward the participation.
-There may also be a number unannounced pop quizzes that will be counted as participation.
-There may be opportunities for students to earn up to 5 extra participation points. - Quizzes.
-There will be two quizzes for this semester, focusing on Python for ArcGIS Pro and QGIS, respectively.
+Participation in these peer reviews are counted toward the participation. - Auto Quizzes.
+There will be two online quizzes, at weeks 5 and 9, respectively.
+These are timed, open-book quizzes that will be automatically graded and students can take them anytime during the week the quiz is scheduled.
+Questions in these quizzes are randomly drawn from a big pool and students can have three attempts.
+The highest score will be used as the final score of each quiz. - Quizzes.
+There will be two open-book coding quizzes for this semester, focusing on Python for ArcGIS Pro and QGIS, respectively.